-Whether you are looking forward to boosting your workwear fashion mojo or on the lookout for practical advice on how to wear that new office-ready blazer or that new chic pearl necklace, these stylish bloggers can help.
+Whether you need tips on how to create the best business casual outfit, how to shop for the best work clothes, how to pair A line skirts or how to wear that new chic pearl necklace, these stylish bloggers can help.
 Plus, the best part: they come with a wide range of jobs (or interests), body types and styles, from the colorful & bold to the timelessly classic.

 Emily Schuman launched her blog all the way back in 2008.
 But her online platform is ‘more than a blog’, as it celebrates the ‘little pleasures in life, through fashion, travel, food, beauty and interior design’.
 With a clothing line under her list of accomplishments, as well as two books, Emily documents her SoCal style choices – regardless if she’s working from home, hitting the office or the farmer’s market.

-What You’ll Find: Everything from decor and DIYs to fashion, food and beauty tips – including tying the knot in style.
+What You’ll Find: Everything from decor and DIYs to fashion, business casual style, food and beauty tips – including tying the knot in style.
 Plus, an adorable wardrobe, including frilly dresses, business casual attire, knitted sweaters, work wardrobe staples, subtle prints and more.

 Our Favorites: In-depth try-out hauls like Emily’s hunt for the perfect white t-shirt that make decision making when shopping for fashion so much easier.